goschtl/zope/hurry.extjs/trunk/README.txt

            'hurry.extjs==2.2.1',
         ],

+`hurry.extjs` will try to extract and copy the sources of ExtJS to a known location.
-Note that you `must` always download and include the same versions of ExtJS and `hurry.extjs`
+Note that you `must` always download and include the same versions of ExtJS_ and `hurry.extjs`

 Now, you can import ``extjs`` like this::